-The substrate has to be strong enough, or supported, such that it will resist the impact of the feedstock powder particles.
-The requirement that the substrate be hard and rigid is rarely a problem in practice.
-In some cases, the substrate can be a temporary and the consolidated object can be removed from the substrate before or after post processing.
+The substrate needs to be strong enough or supported, such that it would resist the impact of the feedstock powder particles.
+The requirement that the substrate is hard and rigid is rarely a problem in practice.
+In some cases, the substrate can be temporary and the consolidated object can be removed from the substrate before or after post-processing.

-In very limited situations, coatings may be applied on surfaces contaminated with oil, paint, rust or scale.
-In these cases feedstock powder may be used to clean and activate the substrate before it will begin to adhere.
-For most substrates however, pre-cleaning is highly recommended.
+In very limited situations, coatings may be applied on surfaces contaminated with oil, paint, rust, or scale.
+In these cases, the feedstock powder may be used to clean and activate the substrate before it will begin to adhere.
+For most substrates, however, pre-cleaning and grit-blasting are highly recommended.
 This may involve physical or chemical cleaning if there is grease, contamination, or loose materials on the substrate.
-The surface may be further prepared with abrasive powder using the Cold Gas-Dynamic Spray equipment.
+The surface may be further prepared with abrasive powder using the Cold Spray equipment.

-The substrate and the feedstock powder have to be compatible in service.
-Compatibility issues relate to the chemical, mechanical, thermal, and electrical properties of the materials.
-If you have extreme or unusual service conditions process development and experimental testing might be necessary to validate the combination.
-SST can assist with these requirements.
+Generally, the substrate and the feedstock powder materials must have some degree of compatibility in service.
+Compatibility relates to their chemical, mechanical, thermal, and electrical properties.
+If you have extreme or unusual service conditions, process development and qualification might be necessary to validate any given combination of spray and substrate materials.
+Our SST specialists can assist with recommendations.

 - Thermal Characteristics

-The substrate has to be able to withstand the heat of both the supersonic air jet and the sprayed particles.
+The substrate must be able to withstand the heat of both the supersonic air jet and the sprayed particles.
 If the substrate is sensitive to thermal stress, preheating may be necessary to avoid spalling.